-There are no restrictions on who can seek the protection of bankruptcy and there is no cost to become bankrupt.
+There are no restrictions on who can seek the protection of bankruptcy and there is no cost to becoming bankrupt.
 If you are unable to pay your debts as they fall due you can apply for bankruptcy.

 To become bankrupt, a 23-page Form is required to be completed and lodged with the Australian Financial Security Authority.
-If you need a hand to complete this Form, we can help you.
+If you need a hand to complete this form, we can help you.

-Heads Up – bankruptcy releases you from most if not all of your debts immediately, protects your household furniture and effects and your wages to make sure you have money to pay your bills and live.
+Heads Up – bankruptcy releases you from most if not all of your debts immediately, and protects your household furniture and effects and your wages to make sure you have money to pay your bills and live.

 Bankruptcy is a process whereby people can regain financial control and plot a pathway to a future without financial stress and worry.
-Bankruptcy will remove most if not all of your debts (permanently), allow you to keep your essential assets and enable you to have a fresh start.
+Bankruptcy will remove most if not all of your debts (permanently), allow you to keep your essential assets, and enable you to have a fresh start.
 It also helps your creditors, enabling them to stop throwing good money after bad, trying to collect their debt that you just can’t pay.

-The Bankruptcy Act 1966 (Cth) is the Federal Governments pathway for people to enter bankruptcy.
+The Bankruptcy Act 1966 (Cth) is the Federal government’s pathway for people to enter bankruptcy.
 It also provides for what happens during your bankruptcy.

 To be able to enter bankruptcy, you must satisfy the following: